 My wife loves decorating the house.
 She has plants all over the house, as well as mirrors, paintings, figurines, and furniture.
 But none of that is of any use if the house does not have a solid foundation, walls that resist storms, and a roof that protects everyone inside from inclement weather.
 Every aspect of the construction has an order and a purpose.

 It’s the same in a marriage, which must have a good foundation, a good basis.
-It must have walls that protect, and a ceiling.
+It must have walls that protect it, and a ceiling.
 Everything must follow an order.
-There are many people who get married and believe that making love all day is enough and everything else in the marriage will work out just fine.
+Many people get married and believe that making love all day is enough and everything else in the marriage will work out just fine.

 The Book of Matthew describes Jesus speaking about two builders: the one who built on rock and the one who built on sand.

-What is building on sand when it comes to marriage?
+What is building on the sand when it comes to marriage?

-Marriage is also built on sand when people want to be married, but they do not share quality time together.
+- Marriage is also built on the sand when people want to be married, but they do not share quality time.

-A marriage is built on sand when there are no limits and there is room for other people, such as a mothers-in-law or others, to interfere in the relationship.
+- A marriage is built on the sand when there are no limits and there is room for other people, such as a mother-in-law or others, to interfere in the relationship.

-It is also built on sand when there is no time for God in the marriage.
+- It is also built on the sand when there is no time for God in the marriage.
 When people begin to have problems, during a hurricane, everything will collapse without God.

 We will start by understanding the foundation that marriage must be built on to make it a happy, healthy, and blessed marriage.